dvidelabs/flatcc/doc/builder.md

     /* v does not have to be zero padded. */ Monster_pos_add(B, &v);

+If a struct contains nested child structs, the arguments to the children will be expanded such that there are no struct pointers in the argument list (except when there are arrays of child structs).

+If it is desireable to provide arguments to a struct via assign, but use a pointer to child structs, then `_assign_copy` can be used in place of assign.
+This method also allows for null pointers to child structs in order to support shallow assignments.
+Null pointer arguments will not overwrite existing child struct content.
+Array arguments can also be null in this method.
+In this way assign and copy can be mixed to build complex structs.

+Given the schema:

+    struct S1
+    {
+        s1f1:uint32;
+        s1f2:uint32;
+    }

+    struct S2
+    {
+        s2f1:uint32;
+        s2f2:uint32;
+    }

+    struct S1S2
+    {
+        field1:S1;
+        field2:S2;
+        field3:uint32;
+    }

+mixed construction of an S1S2 struct be handled using for example:

+    S2_t s2;
+    S12_t s1s2;
+    S2_assign(&s2, 1, 2);
+    S1S2_assign_copy(&s1s2, 0, &s2, 3);
+    S1_assign(&s1s2.field1, 5, 6);

+Note the null pointers are not usually permitted, `_assign_copy` is an exception.

 When adding a struct that is already little endian, presumably from an existing buffer, it can be cloned using: